 Caring for a loved one with Alzheimer’s disease can be especially stressful without a proper understanding of the disease and its effects.
 Additionally, research has shown that certain caregiving techniques can improve quality of life for those with Alzheimer’s.
-Live Free Home Health Care in the Concord area walks hand in hand with families through the progression of their loved one’s disease, offering quality in-home care while teaching communication tips and how to handle troubling behaviors, providing mind-stimulating activities and educating on the effects of one’s environment.
+Live Free Home Health Care walks hand in hand with families through the progression of their loved one’s disease, offering quality in-home care while teaching communication tips and how to handle troubling behaviors, providing mind-stimulating activities and educating on the effects of one’s environment.

 Contact Live Free Home Health Care to learn if your clients or loved ones could be a good fit for our specialized in-home Alzheimer’s and dementia care.